Emperor-system fascism

-Emperor-system fascism (天皇制ファシズム, Tennōsei fashizumu) is the view that ultranationalistic politics, society, and ideas based on the Empire of Japan's "Emperor system" were a kind of fascism until the end of World War II in Asia.
+Emperor-system fascism (天皇制ファシズム, Tennōsei fashizumu) or Japanese fascism (日本型ファシズム, Nihongata fashizumu) is the view that ultranationalistic politics, society, and ideas based on the Empire of Japan's "Emperor system" were a kind of fascism until the end of World War II in Asia.
+Rather than an ideology openly espoused by the Japanese themselves, Emperor-system fascism is a retrospective concept developed primarily by Japanese Marxist historians to describe how Japanese fascism was distinct from European fascism.
+While Japan exhibited fascist characteristics such as totalitarianism, militarism, and ultranationalism, it relied on the divine authority of the Emperor and the existing establishment, rather than a revolution.

 Overview

-The movement was influenced by Italian fascism and Nazism that led to the "statist" Imperial Rule Assistance Association.
+The New Order Movement was influenced by Italian fascism and Nazism that led to the "statist" Imperial Rule Assistance Association.

-toured Italy, France, Germany, United Kingdom, and Russia in 1931 and delivered a lecture entitled "Fascism or Communism?" (ファッショか共産主義か) in 1932, the transcript of which was published in 1933.
+toured Italy, France, Germany, United Kingdom, and Soviet Union in 1931 and delivered a lecture entitled "Fascism or Communism?" (ファッショか共産主義か, Fassho ka kyōsanshugi ka) in 1932, the transcript of which was published in 1933.
 In this lecture, he cited the failure of Soviet communism, i.e., the selfishness of the classless, and the rise of fascio (unity) in United Kingdom, Italy, and Germany, saying, "it can be said that fascio is the suppression of class selfishness, the unification of national economies, and the harmonization of classes.", "In Europe, the selfishness of the proletarian class, that is, the power of the workers and the proletarian class has grown so strong since the World War that it has finally reached a dead end, devouring capital.
 The reactionary response to this is today's fascio movement.
-In this sense, the fascio movement is advocating a people-oriented politics, that is, totalitarianism, as opposed to class selfishness.", and "We see in Russia the fact that the interests of one class alone can lead to national deprivation, and that the working class itself can finally become destitute of food and clothing.".
+In this sense, the fascio movement is advocating a people-oriented politics, that is, totalitarianism, as opposed to class selfishness.", and "We see in Russia the fact that the interests of one class alone can lead to national deprivation, and that the working class itself can finally become destitute of food and clothing."

 After the May 15 Incident in 1932, Emperor Shōwa expressed his request to Gen. Saionji Kinmochi, who was recommending a successor to Prime Minister Inukai Tsuyoshi, that "anyone close to the fascist is absolutely impossible."

-In October 1932, Ogasawara Naganari stated the following in his book History of Assassinations in the Shōwa era (昭和大暗殺史): "In each country, fascism must arise in accordance with the national conditions of each country.
+In October 1932, Ogasawara Naganari stated the following in his book History of Assassinations in the Shōwa era (昭和大暗殺史, Shōwa daiansatsushi): "In each country, fascism must arise in accordance with the national conditions of each country.
 In other words, in our country, a Japanized fascism will be born. ...
 The world's celebrated fascism must be fabricated by Japan's Bushido."

-In 1946, in The Logic and Psychology of Ultranationalism (超国家主義の論理と心理), Masao Maruyama defined "fascism" as “the most radical and most militant form of counterrevolution", and stated that Italian fascism and Nazism was "fascism from below" by mass movements under parliamentary society, while Japanese fascism was "fascism from above" by the military and bureaucracy.
+In 1946, in The Logic and Psychology of Ultranationalism (超国家主義の論理と心理, Chōkokkashugi no ronri to shinri), Masao Maruyama defined "fascism" as "the most radical and most militant form of counterrevolution", and stated that Italian fascism and Nazism was "fascism from below" by mass movements under parliamentary society, while Japanese fascism was "fascism from above" by the military and bureaucracy.
 This "theory of Japanese fascism" was widely influential, especially from the 1940s to the 1970s, when many similar or related views appeared.